-Through the updated edition of the Book It! program, kids in kindergarten through sixth grade can earn a free personal-size pizza for reading, one pizza each month in July and August.
+Through the updated edition of the Book It! program, kids in pre-kindergarten through sixth grade can earn a free personal-size pizza for reading, one pizza each month in June, July and August.
 Woo-hoo!

 Basically, it works like this: Parents enroll in the online program, kids read, parents log their kids' reading progress, and once kids meet their goals, they get a certificate for a free pizza.

 Ready to get started?
 Here is the detailed step-by-step:

 Go to the enrollment page and mark that you're the parent of a Pre-K–grade 6 student.
 Enter your name and email, then enter the code emailed to you.
 Note: You do have to include your address, your kids' names, schools and grade levels, and a few other details in order to set up an account.

 Next, get your kids reading!
 (Every local library branch has lots of book recommendations and free e-books.)
 The Book It! program's Facebook page also offers suggestions and spotlights different authors.